wxinix/Vissim.IPC.Proxy/README.md

 It implements a zero-overhead proxy that enables Vissim COM as in-process COM.
 In other words, we no longer have to invoke Vissim as an out-of-process automation server.
 Better, we now have access to all the functionalities (theoretically) in the same process space as the Vissim host.
 This will greatly improve the run time performance, which in my case, boosting the speed as much as ~x15 faster.
 Your mileage may vary, though.

-# Vissim COM is slow, how do we improve it?
+# Vissim COM can be slow, how do we improve it?
 This Vissim in-process COM proxy improves Vissim COM performance by making it possible to call Vissim COM interface in the same process space, for example, from inside Driver Model Dll, or from inside Signal Control Dll.
 Several unconventional yet quite clever "hacking tricks" have been employed (the source code reveals all the details):

 - The Vissim Launcher will launch Vissim.exe while injecting a Dll, named VissimComHook.dll, as Operating System hook into Vissim process space